<>

 I tried a dresser.
 I tried making a system where I had spaces for each type of clothing: shirts, pants, etc. Nothing worked.

-Then a friend saw my room and quipped, "Duh.
+A friend saw my room and quipped, "Duh.
 You have too many clothes.
 Let's get rid of most of them."

 So we did.
 About 75% of my clothes were packed up in garbage bags and sent off to the Salvation Army that day.